fserre/SGen/README.md

 The generator outputs a Verilog file that can be used for FPGAs.

-An overview of the architecture of this generator is available [here](https://acl.inf.ethz.ch/research/hardware), along with an interface to download various generated designs.
+* A technical overview and an interface to download various generated designs is available [here](https://acl.inf.ethz.ch/research/hardware).
+* Feel free to report any bug, issue, or suggestion to [François Serre](https://fserre.github.io/).

 ## Quick Start
-The easiest way to use SGen is by using [SBT](https://www.scala-sbt.org/):
+The easiest way to use SGen is by using [SBT](https://www.scala-sbt.org/).
+The following commands, in a Windows or Linux console, will generate a streaming Walsh-Hadamard transform on 8 points:

 ```
 git clone https://github.com/fserre/sgen.git